Steven Burke

 During 2012, Burke was part of the Great Britain team that won the Olympic and World Championships, in the Team Pursuit discipline.
 He was part of the GB Team, that retained the team pursuit title at the 2016 Olympics.
 Burke was appointed Member of the Order of the British Empire (MBE) in the 2013 New Year Honours on 29 December 2012, for services to cycling.

 Early life

 Burke was born in Burnley and lived in Colne, Lancashire during his early life, attending Park High School and later Nelson and Colne College (which named its sports centre after him).
-Born into a cycling family, both Burke’s grandfather Brian Wesson, and his mother Sharon, have competed at national level.
+Born into a cycling family, both Burke's grandfather Brian Wesson, and his mother Sharon, have competed at national level.
 His dad Alvin also was a cyclist and competed in many time trials.

 He began attending Manchester Velodrome as a teenager, previously being more interested in football.

 Career

 Despite specialising in the team pursuit, Burke has an impressive turn of speed, demonstrated by his success as a junior in the scratch and kilo events.
 He was consistently beating Mark Cavendish in sprints, during training in 2007.

+Burke has an impressive Olympic Games record having never been beaten in the Team Pursuit.

+Burke took the decision to retire in 2019 after achieving his Olympic goal of retaining their TP title.